Vote by Mail or Designated Agent

 -- OR --

 Obtain a paper absentee ballot application.
-Download the absentee application for the 2020 Elections.
+Download the absentee application.
 Complete and return your application as soon as possible.
 You may submit your application by mail, fax, or as scanned image to an email.

 - Upon receipt of your completed application, your absentee ballot and materials will be mailed to you as soon as ballots become available – 46 days before the primary and 46 days before election day.
 If you are not registered to vote, the material will include a voter registration application.